skilld-labs/zen/README-FIRST.txt

   See the STARTERKIT/README.txt file for full instructions.

 Theme .info file
-  Your sub-theme's .info file describes the basic things about your theme: its name, description, features, template regions, CSS files, and JavaScript.
+  Your sub-theme's .info file holds the basic information about your theme that Drupal needs to know: its name, description, features, template regions, CSS files, and JavaScript.
 Don't worry about all these lines just yet.

 CSS
   Once you have created your sub-theme, look at the README.txt in your